RIAPS/riaps-integration/README.md

 ---------------------------
 ## Application Developer Setup Instructions

-Power application developers can quickly setup a distributed enviroment by utilizing preloaded RIAPS environment disk images as instructed in this section.
+Power application developers can quickly setup a distributed environment by utilizing preloaded RIAPS environment disk images as instructed in this section.
 In a RIAPS installation there is one development hosts and one or more target nodes, connected via a LAN.

 ### 1) RIAPS Development Host Setup Instructions